Frequently Asked Questions

 - Your nurse and social worker will discuss any specific issues that relate to your condition with you and your family

 - Your nurse and other team members will review your equipment and medication needs

-Since our goal is to return patients to the community, a discharge plan is developed for every patient admitted to HSC.
+Since our goal is to return patients to the community, a discharge plan is developed for every patient admitted.
 Discharge plans vary with individual needs.
 Most patients are discharged home with home care services, to a day rehabilitation program or to outpatient services.
 Some individuals are discharged to a long-term care facility.
 Your treatment will ensure that your discharge plan is well coordinated to enable you to receive appropriate follow-up care.